A State by State Guide to COVID-19 Guidance and Recommendations

 - Idaho: Separate orders for restaurants, personal care services and gym/fitness centers require employers to screen the temperatures of their employees with a non-touch thermometer to ensure they are below 100.4°F, and require employees to report the onset of symptoms.
 The order also requires these employers to screen employees for COVID-19 symptoms prior to each shift.

 - Illinois: Recommendations for certain businesses named within the guidance to make temperature checks available to workers, and conduct screenings for COVID-19 symptoms at the beginning and middle of each workshift.
+A separate recommendation advises certain employers to conduct in-person health screening of employees upon entry into workplace and mid-shift screening to verify absence of COVID-19 symptoms.

 - Indiana: Requires reopening businesses to conduct employee health screenings prior to allowing their workers to re-enter the physical workplace.
+A separate requirement creates similar obligations for employers in the food service industry.

 - Iowa: Recommends that personal care service employers ask employees and the public to acknowledge upon entry that they do not currently have symptoms, and that they have not been in contact with anyone with a confirmed COVID-19 diagnosis in the last 14 days.